 Extensive research has been carried out on Essential oils especially Tea Tree, which is considered to be one of the best natural treatments for acne.

-This is something I discussed in the article how to get rid of acne with Essential oils, studies have found, that Tea Tree has exactly the same effect on the skin as Benzoyl Peroxide, but without the irritation, so it may be worth considering this natural route if your skin is particularly prone to sensitivity.
+This is something we discuss in the article how to get rid of acne, comparative studies have found that Tea Tree has exactly the same effect on the skin as Benzoyl peroxide, but without the irritation, so it may be worth considering this natural route if your skin is particularly prone to sensitivity.

 It is also beneficial in helping to suppress any post-hyper pigmentation, which may occur in individuals who have a darker complexion.

 Acne Conglobata: This is a chronic form of acne, where a lot appears to be going on within the skin, which is why it is such a difficult and controversial skin condition to treat.

-- Painful pus filled cysts that have difficulty healing
+- painful pus-filled cysts that have difficulty healing

-- Black heads and white heads on the T. Zone
+- Blackheads and whiteheads on the T. Zone

 This form of acne can also present itself on the arms, back, chest, neck, and upper thighs, it can do untold damage in the form of acne scars if not treated early enough.

-Acne Fulminan: This acne comes on abruptly, in the form of acute inflammation that can cause ulceration, it occurs as inflammation and aching of the joints, often coupled with a fever.
+Acne Fulminans: This acne comes on abruptly, in the form of acute inflammation that can cause ulceration, it occurs as inflammation and aching of the joints, often coupled with a fever.

-Gram-Negative Folliculitis: This is an acne disorder caused by a bacterial infection, which occurs as a result of a complications in clients, who have previously been suffering from Acne Vulgaris or Rosacea, one of the causes of this type of acne may be due to ineffective antibiotic treatment.
+Gram-Negative Folliculitis: This is an acne disorder caused by a bacterial infection, which occurs as a result of complications in clients, who have previously been suffering from Acne Vulgaris or Rosacea, one of the causes of this type of acne may be due to ineffective antibiotic treatment.

 Often severe cases of acne don’t respond well to treatment, so an aggressive approach to treatment may be required.